trek-view/basecamp/_posts/2022-09-23-injecting-camm-gpmd-telemetry-videos-part-4-camm.md

 **In this post I will the structure of Google's CAMM standard, how to create a CAMM binary, and how to inject it into a mp4 video file.**

+To first understand CAMM we first need to understand what makes an mp4 file.